sportsdataverse/fastRhockey/README.md

 ------------------------------------------------------------------------

-Once the package has been installed, there’s a ton of stuff you can do with the package.
+Once the package has been installed, there’s a ton of stuff you can do.
 Let’s start by finding a game we’re interested in, say, the 2021 Isobel Cup Championship that the Boston Pride won.

 ``` r
 # input the season that you're interested in looking up the schedule for